Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 10: Apply for Business Licenses and Permits

-• General Business Licenses – There is no general state of Connecticut business license; however, many cities require a business license to operate.
+• General Business Licenses – The state of Connecticut does not require a general business license; however, many cities require one to operate.

-• Connecticut Tax Registration Number – Businesses can register for their Sales Tax Permit, withholding taxes, and other state taxes with the Connecticut Department of Revenue Services.
+• Connecticut Tax Registration Number – Businesses can register with the Connecticut Department of Revenue Services for their Sales Tax Permit, withholding taxes, and other state taxes.

-• Trade Licenses – Some services such as acupuncturists, family planners, landscape architects, and pharmacists require licensing in Connecticut.
-While this isn’t a license on the business, licensing is required to operate.
+• Trade Licenses Some services, such as acupuncturists, family planners, landscape architects, and pharmacists, require licensing in Connecticut.
+While this isn’t a license for the business, it is required to operate.

-• Zoning Permit – Many cities and/or counties require zoning approval before operating a business out of a location, which sometimes includes home-based businesses.
+• Zoning Permit – Many cities and/or counties require zoning approval before operating a business out of a location, sometimes including home-based businesses.

 Step 11: File the Organization and First Report